Vanessa-Ndomba/TailorFit/README.md

 # TailorFit: AI Job Application Assistant

 ## Project Description
 TailorFit is an AI-assisted web application designed to help job seekers quickly tailor their cover letters to specific job descriptions.
-The system uses a lightweight HTML and JavaScript front-end and a Python API to process user input and interact with external AI models using a "Bring Your Own Key" architecture.
+The system will use a lightweight HTML and JavaScript front-end and a Python API to process user input and interact with external AI models using a "Bring Your Own Key" architecture.

 ## Getting Started
 To run TailorFit locally, you need Python 3.12+ installed.